nandiniraygithub/nandiniraygithub/README.md

 # 💫 About Me:
 Hello!
-I'm a frontend enginner
+I'm a frontend engineer

 ## 🌐 Socials: